I’d like to learn more about:

 Formulating long-standing partnerships with municipalities across the region is a key component of moving our advocacy work forward.
 You can find more information about these partnerships below.

-ArtsKC launched a $250,000 partnership with Jackson County, MO to build a long-term strategy to better support the arts in all its forms throughout the county.
+In 2021, ArtsKC launched a $250,000 partnership with Jackson County, MO to build a long-term strategy to better support the arts in all its forms throughout the county.
 The aim is to establish a countywide vision, create leadership at the county level, and develop a steady public funding source that invests a minimum of $1 per household (approx. $450,00) annually in arts infrastructure.

 USE YOUR VOICE